Jorge Garciarce

 Jorge Garciarce Dávila (born 29 December 2004), also known as George Garciarce, is a Mexican racing driver.
-He currently competes in the U.S. F2000 National Championship with DEForce Racing in 2023.
+He currently competes in the 2025 USF Pro 2000 Championship driving for DEForce Racing.
+Garciarce previously competed in the USF2000 Championship with DEForce Racing in 2023.

+Career

 He is the 2022 Gran Turismo Mexico champion.
 Garciarce previously competed in the Italian Formula 4 Championship with Jenzer Motorsport in 2021.

 Racing record

-Career summary
+Racing career summary

 † As Garciarce was a guest driver, he was ineligible for points.